Riding is an Official Media Partner of HITS Horse Shows

 For more information on the event, visit http://spiritofvaulting2014.weebly.com or contact Peggy van Hook

 at 805-698-3681 or email@example.com.
 To find a vaulting club near you, visit the American Vaulting Association's website: www.americanvaulting.org.

 Does your special event deserve special coverage in California Riding Magazine’s What’s Happening Event Calendar?
 If so, let us know and don’t forget a photo.
 Send it all to firstname.lastname@example.org, or call her at 949-644-2165.

 Our deadline is the first of the month for the following month’s issue.
-Please submit your events by June 1st for the July issue.
+Please submit your events by January 1st for the February issue.
 It’s the place to be and it’s free!